Can I be Sacked for Having an Accident at Work?

 In order to propose a personal injury claim, the claimant needs to collect supporting evidence.
 This may be in the form of photographs of the injury or x-rays.
 It would also be useful to provide a sketch of the area in which the accident took place, with labels of the equipment which may have been involved.
 If any colleagues witnessed the accident, a statement should be requested from them.
 Also, it is imperative that the accident at work was reported in the accident book.
 When commencing the claim, you should also attempt to find out if any similar accidents have occurred in the workplace.

 This evidence will be useful when proving that the accident occurred due to negligence.
-It will also be useful if statutory sick pay is to be sought.

 In personal injury matters, there is a time limit of three years for individuals over the age of eighteen.
 This means that your claim for an accident at work has to have either settled or court proceedings been issued within three years.
 As the claim will be statute barred, you will lose your ability to claim if you do not ensure that these actions have occurred within three years.

 The damages for personal injury claims are separated into General Damages and Special Damages.
-General Damages are dependent on the severity of the injury, the amount of pain experienced and the loss of amenity that it has caused the individual.
+General Damages are dependent on the severity of the injury, the amount of pain and suffering experienced and the loss of amenity that it has caused the individual.
 Special Damages reflects the financial losses that a claimant has suffered by having to have time off of work.
 These may include loss of earnings due to the injury, medical fees, parking fees and carer fees.
 In order to prove that you have experienced financial losses, a record of receipts and bank statements should be kept.

 Under Section 94 of the Employment Rights Act 1996, an employer is unable to dismiss their employee unreasonably.
 Therefore, they must provide adequate information as to why they have sacked their employee.
 If they fail to provide this information, a claim for unfair dismissal could be brought.